blakehourigan/jbvim/README.md

 A vim inspired editor written in rust.

 ## Features
 - **Modal Editing:** As found in vim, jbvim includes normal, insert, and visual modes.
-This allows the user
+This allows the user to easily navigate a document using vim keybinds in normal mode, insert text in insert mode, and highlight, move, or delete sections of text in visual mode.
+- **Gap Buffer:**

 ## Software Requirements